SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

     Special case of unsticky keys -
     like array indexes?
 In that sense, a KEY is almost like an ITERATOR.
 In fact, an interator is somewhat better than a key.
-- We may want Find() to (optionally) return an iterator positioned at the first entry (like STL).
-  - **Reason Rejected**:
-    unclear what ++ would do.
-I know what it does in STL, but thats fairly meaningless/arbitrary.
-Better to return optional<>
 - We may want a[i] or some rough analog for sequnces to get a sequence - offset by I.
   - **Reason Rejected**:
     This really only applies to randomly accessed containers (so not stack, deque etc).